tanboxun/python-exercise/README.md

 - Introduction to GUI concepts.
 - Learn about mouse click events.

+### 5. Singapore Weather Map
+- Read data from a JSON file.
+- Use Pygame to display a map and draw on it.
+- Fetch data from an API and update your application dynamically.

 ## 🧐 Tools and Resources

 - **Python 3**: Our main programming language.